-Within the 4.3 maximum The average pH for samples analysed are similar to those recorded earlier for honeys in Ghana (Akpabli-Tsigbe, 2015) as well as for other earlier for instance, Poland (EU DOOR Data base), Portugal (Andrade et al., origins.
-For instance, Poland (EU DOOR Data base), Portugal (Andrade et al., 1999) and Scrbian unifloral honeys (Lazarević, Andrić, Trifković, Tešić, & Milojković-Opsenica, 2012).
-These values are also consistent with published Milojković-Opsenica, 2012).
+The average pH for samples analysed are similar to those recorded earlier for honeys in Ghana (Akpabli-Tsigbe, 2015) as well as for other origins.
+For instance, Poland (EU DOOR Data base), Portugal (Andrade et al., 1999) and Serbian unifloral honeys (Lazarević, Andrić, Trifković, Tešić, & Milojković-Opsenica, 2012).
 These values are also consistent with published values of European monofloral honeys (Iglesias et al., 2012).
-Honey pH is an values of possible microbial growth (Conti, 2000; Silver et al., important indicator of possible microbial growth (Conti, 2000; Silver et al., microorganisms.
-This influences texture, stability and shelf-life (Silver et al.,
+Honey pH is an important indicator of possible microbial growth (Conti, 2000; Silver et al., 2009) and low values could therefore inhibit the presence and growth of microorganisms.
+This influences texture, stability and shelf-life (Silver et al., 2009).